Money back offers are a popular type of reload offer and will make up a big chunk of your matched betting activity.

 Step 3: Make your selection

 It’s worth mentioning at this point that for some money back offers, you’ll need to avoid betting on the ‘trigger’ horse.
 For example, if you’re doing a ‘Money back if 2nd to the SP favourite‘ offer, you’ll need to bet on a horse that isn’t likely to start the race as the favourite.
 If you backed the favourite, you wouldn’t be able to hit the refund.
 Simply put, the horse can’t finish 2nd to itself.

-Generally speaking, though, you want to be picking horses that have relatively short odds as they’re most likely to trigger refunds.
+Generally speaking, though, you want to pick horses with relatively short odds as they’re most likely to trigger refunds.
 You’re also looking for close back and lay odds that will minimise the amount you lose on your qualifying bets.

 Considering the above odds for this William Hill offer, Dubawi Legend and Ehraz don’t meet the minimum odds requirement of 4.00 (3/1).
 You can therefore rule them out as possible options.
 The odds for Imperial Fighter and Royal Patronage are pretty long, suggesting they’re unlikely to finish 2nd.

-That leaves Noble Truth, whose back odds of 4.33 and lay odds of 4.30 are nice and close and just above the minimum odds requirement.
+That leaves Noble Truth, whose back odds of 4.33 and lay odds of 4.30 are close and just above the minimum odds requirement.

 Step 4: Place your bet at William Hill